Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * Using alt attribute with images on the site or aria-labels in the cases where the images were placed in the CSS file.
 The method of achieving this is displayed in the credits of this readme.md file.

   * Ensuring sufficent colour contrast throughout the site.
+This was ensured by testing the website on [wave](wave.webaim.org).

 <br>